Healthdirect Free Australian health advice you can count on.

 beginning of content

-There are a number of over-the-counter medicines that might help relieve cold and flu symptoms.
+There are a number of over-the-counter medicines that can help relieve cold and flu symptoms.
 These include:

 Paracetamol for pain and fever

-Paracetamol can be used for adults and children over 1 month for pain and symptoms of fever.
-Make sure you’ve got the right strength for your child’s age and weight as overdosing can be dangerous.
+Paracetamol can be used for adults and children over one month old for pain and fever.
+Make sure you have the right strength for your child’s age and weight, as overdosing can be dangerous.

 Read and follow the directions on the label carefully.
 If you are not sure check with your doctor or pharmacist.